Space Workforce 2030: Building off Progress to INSPIRE, PREPARE and EMPLOY

 SWF2030 is working on increasing the number of women and members of historically underrepresented groups in technical senior leadership positions.

 The consortium is taking collective action to significantly increase the number of women and members of historically underrepresented groups in the technical workforce and senior technical leadership positions.
-Additionally, SWF2030 works with universities to increase the number of diverse aerospace engineering graduates and seeks to inspire K-12 students to study STEM fields, helping to build a robust pipeline for the future space workforce.
+Additionally, SWF2030 works with universities to increase the number of aerospace engineering graduates and seeks to inspire K-12 students to study STEM fields, helping to build a robust pipeline for the future space workforce.

 Laying the Foundation